paulinoprojects/Linux/DirectoryStructure.md

 *   Use the `ls` command to list files in a directory (e.g., `ls -l` for a detailed list).
 Like looking at what's inside a drawer.
 *   Don't be afraid to explore, but be careful when making changes, especially in system directories.
 Be careful when rearranging your filing cabinet!

-If you have any more questions or want to dive deeper into a specific directory, just let me know!